MetaportCo/build-with-mowblox/NFT_Game/Section_1/Lesson_1_Get_Local_Env_Setup.md

 ### 🚨 Progress report!

-Post a screenshot of your terminal with the output of `deploy.js` in #progress to show you've gotten your local env working :)!
+Post a screenshot of your terminal with the output of `deploy.js` in the group chat with caption _#progress_ to show you've gotten your local env working 😃!